wultra/powerauth-server/docs/Telemetry-API.md

 #### Response 200

-If the report is successfully prepared, API returns the following reponse:
+If the report is successfully prepared, API returns the following response:

 ```json
 {